Kshy0/CaMa-Flood-GPU/README.md

 ## Disclaimer

-CaMa-Flood-GPU is is intended for research, development, and educational purposes.
+CaMa-Flood-GPU is intended for research, development, and educational purposes.
 Please verify results independently before relying on them for critical applications.

 ---